 When you are through with your swimming workout, do a nice easy swim to cool down.
 A pleasant way to do this is to do some lengths using a gentle backstroke.
 Not only will this help you minimize sore muscles, but it can be a relaxing meditative time to do some deep breathing and clear your mind.

-Swimming is fitness made fun, and you can use these tips to create your own beginner swimmer workouts, or let a SwimJim instructor craft your customized swim workout for beginners through one of our Adult Swim Programs.
+Swimming is fitness made fun.
+You can use these tips to create your own beginner swimmer workouts, check out these top swim workouts for beginners or let a SwimJim instructor craft your customized swim workout for beginners through one of our Adult Swim Programs.